KDE/documentation-develop-kde-org/content/docs/use/kxmlgui/hello_world.md

 More information on internalization can be found in the [programmer's guide for internationalization](https://api.kde.org/frameworks/ki18n/html/prg_guide.html).

 [KAboutData](docs:kcoreaddons;KAboutData) is a core KDE Frameworks component that stores information about an application, which can then be reused by many other KDE Frameworks components.
 We instantiate a new [KAboutData](docs:kcoreaddons;KAboutData) object with its fairly complete default constructor and add author information.
 After all the required information has been set, we call [KAboutData::setApplicationData()](docs:kcoreaddons;KAboutData::setApplicationData) to initialize the properties of the [QApplication ](https://doc.qt.io/qt-5/qapplication.html) object.
+[KAboutData](docs:kcoreaddons;KAboutData) is a core KDE Frameworks component that stores information about an application, which can then be reused by many other KDE Frameworks components.
+We instantiate a new [KAboutData](docs:kcoreaddons;KAboutData) object with its fairly complete default constructor and add author information.
+After all the required information has been set, we call [KAboutData::setApplicationData()](docs:kcoreaddons;KAboutData::setApplicationData) to initialize the properties of the [QApplication ](docs:qtwidgets;QApplication) object.

 ### Command line